faststarterweb/blog/_posts/2024-07-30-faststarter-page-design.md

 ## 2. Configure Page

 Follow step **1.
 Basic, 2.
 Configure, 3.
-Download to opreate**.
-Select the required configuration for your project, and click Download button to obtain the appliation code.
+Download** to opreate.
+Select the required configuration for your project, and click **Download** button to obtain the application framework.

 ![configure-page](../assets/image/configure-page.jpeg)